Vermont HVAC license - Housecall Pro

 EPA License

-The EPA license allows technicians to work with refrigerants.
+The EPA Section 608 Technician Certification allows technicians to work with refrigerants.
 You’ll work with cooling or refrigeration systems.
-Technicians with this license typically make the state average salary of $50,000.

 NATE Certificate

-A NATE certificate is a voluntary license.
+A NATE certificate is a voluntary certification.
 North American Technical Excellence is a nationwide non-profit organization that certifies HVAC technicians.
-It provides proof that you the training and knowledge to safely and effectively handle HVAC units.
-Getting this license can add about $15,000 to your salary.
+It provides proof that you have the training and knowledge to safely and effectively handle HVAC units.
+Many NATE-certified HVAC techs can command higher pay than non-certified peers with equal training and experience.

 Local Licenses